xpouyat/MK.IO/README.md

 ### Supported operations

-Operations are supported for :
+In this version, operations are supported for :
 - Assets
 - Streaming endpoints

-To come soon :
-- Storage accounts
-- Live events
+- Streaming locators